 The biggest refractor in the world is the 40-inch Yerkes refractor near Chicago in the USA.
-The largest in Britain is the 28-inch here at the Observatory in Greenwich (see the image above).
-Find out more about the Observatory's 28-inch telescope.
+The largest in Britain is the 28-inch here at the Observatory in Greenwich, known as the Great Equatorial Telescope (see the image above).
+Find out more about the Observatory's Great Equatorial Telescope.

 Over 150 telescopes from the National Maritime Museum's collection are available to view on the Collections Online website.

 A reflecting telescope uses a mirror to collect light instead of a lens.
 This overcomes the problems inherent in supporting the lens in a refractor and the light losses due to the light passing through thick pieces of glass.
 The mirror of a reflector is at the bottom end of the telescope tube.

 The mirror is a fairly thick, rigid disk of glass whose top surface has been accurately ground and polished so as to reflect all the light falling on it to a focus near the top end of the telescope tube.
 The top surface is made highly reflecting by evaporating a thin film of aluminium on to it in a vacuum.
 The mirror can be supported around its edge and back surface.

 Small reflectors are often in a Newtonian configuration (shown above).
 They have a paraboloid primary mirror which brings the light of any object in the field of the telescope to a focus near the top end of the tube, called the prime focus.
 A flat mirror is placed at 45° to the axis of the tube and reflects the light out to an eyepiece at the secondary focus.